walkerRnD/codebuff/knowledge.md

 # Code guide

 - We don't specify return types for functions, since Typescript will infer them.
+Don't write return types for functions!
 - Always include 'src' in file paths when it's part of the actual directory structure, even though imports automatically remove it.

 ## Python Package